 Be Assured That Age is No Barrier

-Ron Hicks, Principal at Elders Nambour began his career in real estate back in 1965, before the introduction of decimal currency in Australia.
-He believes that beginning a career in real estate later in life should not be a barrier to success.
+Keyline Realty Director Ron Hicks began his career in real estate back in 1965, before the introduction of decimal currency in Australia.
+He believes that a change of career to real estate later in life should not be a barrier to success.

 “Highly successful people have a choice on whether they wish to retire because, if you’re really good, you can earn sufficient money and certainty within 10 years.
 That’s when entering real estate at an older age becomes a real benefit,” says Hicks.